Eighth Street and Otis Drive, Alameda, CA

-Note: There is currently no entry into the Elsie Roemer Bird Sanctuary to facilitate ongoing restoration work.
+Notice: There is currently no entry into the Elsie Roemer Bird Sanctuary to facilitate ongoing restoration work.

 Crab Cove Visitor Center, located on McKay Avenue within Crown Beach, contains exhibits and aquaria highlighting flora and fauna of San Francisco Bay and other marine areas.
 To read more about the visitor center, visit the Crab Cove Visitor Center page.

 There are picnic areas nearby; alcoholic beverages are prohibited except with a permit at a reservable picnic area.
-There is seasonal parking fee.
+There is a seasonal parking fee.

 Encinal Beach and Trail are about a half mile west of Crab Cove.
 The beach is a conditionally designated official San Francisco Bay Water Trail site.

 The water is warm and shallow at Crown Beach.
 At the west end of the beach is a bathhouse with changing rooms.
 Swimming is permitted during park hours year round.
 No lifeguards are on duty.

 Once the swim facility capacity is reached, there will be no new entries allowed for the remainder of the day (or at the discretion of the Park Supervisor), for the safety of the public.
 Please take this into consideration when planning your visit.